auth0/Auth0.swift/README.md

 ```
 </details>

-> 💡 An alternative is to use a [post-login Action](https://auth0.com/docs/customize/actions/triggers/post-login/api-object) to add the metadata to the ID Token as a custom claim.
+> 💡 An alternative is to use a [post-login Action](https://auth0.com/docs/customize/actions/triggers/post-login/api-object) to add the metadata to the ID token as a custom claim.

 #### Update user metadata

 To call this method, you need to request either the `update:users` or the `update:users_app_metadata` scope when logging in.
-You can get the user ID value from the `sub` [claim](https://auth0.com/docs/get-started/apis/scopes/openid-connect-scopes#standard-claims) of the user's ID Token, or from the `sub` property of a `UserInfo` instance.
+You can get the user ID value from the `sub` [claim](https://auth0.com/docs/get-started/apis/scopes/openid-connect-scopes#standard-claims) of the user's ID token, or from the `sub` property of a `UserInfo` instance.

 ```swift
 Auth0